 It is time to prioritise safe, playful spaces, teach teachers to play, ensure school days have plentiful playtime, and put forward a raft of other ideas to encourage thriving childhoods - and a thriving nation.

-A national panel of experts and leaders is being appointed to inform the work of the Commission, combining personal and professional insight and understanding of children’s play and the impact on the lives of young people and communities.
-This includes academics, psychologists, child development experts, local and central government experts, economists, and business leaders.
+A national panel of experts and leaders informed the work of the Commission, combining personal and professional insight and understanding of children’s play and the impact on the lives of young people and communities.
+Our panel included academics, psychologists, child development experts, local and central government experts, economists, and business leaders.

-The Commissioners will meet throughout the year to provide advice, as well as taking part in a series of evidence sessions.
-You can find out more about the Commissioners who have been appointed so far below, with more Commissioners to follow shortly.
+The Commissioners met throughout the year to provide advice, as well as taking part in a series of evidence sessions.

 Check out our current roles!